valkey-io/iovalkey/README.md

     - `maxRedirections`: When a cluster related error (e.g. `MOVED`, `ASK` and `CLUSTERDOWN` etc.) is received, the client will redirect the command to another node.
 This option limits the max redirections allowed when sending a command.
 The default value is `16`.
-    - `retryDelayOnFailover`: If the target node is disconnected when sending a command, ioredis will retry after the specified delay.
+    - `retryDelayOnFailover`: If the target node is disconnected when sending a command, iovalkey will retry after the specified delay.
 The default value is `100`.
 You should make sure `retryDelayOnFailover * maxRedirections > cluster-node-timeout` to insure that no command will fail during a failover.
     - `retryDelayOnClusterDown`: When a cluster is down, all commands will be rejected with the error of `CLUSTERDOWN`.
 If this option is a number (by default, it is `100`), the client will resend the commands after the specified time (in ms).